-- White debuff restores armor per bullet to players that shot the target.
+- White debuff restores armour per bullet to players that shot the target.

 - Blue debuff grants an amount of skill haste when hit.

-Shooting an Enemy with all three colors of debuffs will also damage other nearby enemies with all three colors on them.
+Shooting an Enemy with all three colours of debuffs will also damage other nearby enemies with all three colours on them.

 This appears to be a very specialised The Division 2 gear set, and will increase your team’s effectiveness against tanks tenfold.
 Judging by how these buffs are applied, it looks like you’ll want to use them against enemies who won’t go down without a fight.
 As each debuff makes this gear set stronger, you want the enemies your fighting to stick around for a while so you can reap the full rewards.